harshuljain13/awesome-ai-ml-system-design-resources/README.md

 👉 Subscribe to [The Engineer's Digest Newsletter](https://harshuljain.substack.com/) to see the dissection of these concepts from a curious engineer.

+👉 Join the [Discord](https://discord.gg/xtAdzvbM) community of professionals and learn from each other's experiences.

 Perfect for **ML Engineers, Platform Engineers, Software Engineers transitioning to AI**, and anyone building production AI systems in 2025 and beyond.